sindresorhus/ky/readme.md

 Type: `Function[]`\
 Default: `[]`

 This hook enables you to modify the request right before it is sent.
 Ky will make no further changes to the request after this.
-The hook function receives `request` and `options` as arguments.
+The hook function receives the normalized request, options, and a state object.
 You could, for example, modify the `request.headers` here.

+The `state.retryCount` is `0` for the initial request and increments with each retry.
+This allows you to distinguish between initial requests and retries, which is useful when you need different behavior for retries (e.g., avoiding overwriting headers set in `beforeRetry`).

 The hook can return a [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) to replace the outgoing request, or return a [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) to completely avoid making an HTTP request.
 This can be used to mock a request, check an internal cache, etc. An **important** consideration when returning a request or response from this hook is that any remaining `beforeRequest` hooks will be skipped, so you may want to only return them from the last hook.